tcarland/transam/README.md

 - ffmpeg
 - libtag1-dev

-## NeroAAC
+### NeroAAC

-NeroAAC is proprietary implementation that is no longer maintained, but remains a stable and highly efficient AAC encoder/decoder.
-It can still be acquired separately from
+NeroAAC is a proprietary codec that is no longer maintained, but remains a stable and efficient option for an AAC encoder/decoder.
+It can still be acquired separately from the following location(s):
  - http://wiki.hydrogenaud.io/index.php?title=Nero_AAC
  - https://web.archive.org/web/20160923100008/http://ftp6.nero.com/tools/NeroAACCodec-1.5.1.zip

-## Versions
+## Codec Versions

-TransAm has been tested with the following versions:
+*TransAm* has been tested with the following versions:

- * LAME 64bits version >=3.99.5
+ * LAME 64 >=3.99.5
  * Flac 1.3.2
  * Vorbis Tools 1.4.0
  * NeroAAC v1.5.1